 To be able to respond to viral topics, companies need to stay on top of social media trends.
 There are four ways to do that:

 - Twitter trends: On the left side of your Twitter homepage, there is a section called "Trends for You".
 Pretty simple.
 It tells you what's trending on Twitter;

 - Buzzsumo: a paid app that shows you the hottest trends in your industry;

 - Trending section on TODAY: Sometimes the easiest way to figure out the trend is to read some news!
 Here's TODAY's website: Today.com/trending

-- Keep up with your competitors' account: Of course no one wants to plagiarize anyone else's idea, but sometimes a little conversation between you and your competitors can benefit both of you.
+- Keep up with your competitors' accounts: Of course, no one wants to plagiarize anyone else's idea, but sometimes a little conversation between you and your competitors can benefit both of you.
 This worked pretty well on the IHOb campaign which is discussed in more detail below.

 This seems easy, but real-time response means it's more likely to make mistakes.

 Often, controversies on trending social media posts emerge when companies try to make a real-time response without scrutinizing the message.
-For example, Wendy's has always been known as giving sassy responses on its Twitter.
-However, in January, 2017, Wendy's posted a meme featuring an anti-Semitic hate symbol, Pepe the Frog (as shown below).
-Although Wendy's immediately deleted the post after it backfired, it still caused some unnecessary chaos, if its social media team did a little research of Pepe the Frog.
-It IS hard to keep up with everything on the Internet, especially in our political correct environment.
+For example, Wendy's has always been known for giving sassy responses on Twitter.
+However, in January 2017, Wendy's posted a meme featuring an anti-Semitic hate symbol, Pepe the Frog (as shown below).
+Although Wendy's immediately deleted the post after it backfired, it still caused some unnecessary chaos, if its social media team did a little research on Pepe the Frog.
+It IS hard to keep up with everything on the Internet, especially in our politically correct environment.
 Therefore, marketers need to be careful when they give a real-time response.

 Here are two quick tips to avoid making mistakes: